 Both sides want to make the world a better place.
 We just disagree on how to get there.

-Russ Roberts is a research fellow at the Hoover Institution.
+Russ Roberts is the John and Jean De Nault Research Fellow at the Hoover Institution.
 He hosts EconTalk, a weekly award-winning podcast.
 His Keynes-Hayek rap videos (created with John Papola) have been viewed more than 6 million times on YouTube.
 His blog is Cafe Hayek.
 His latest web-based project is The Numbers Game, on which he discusses data and charts using annotated videos.

 Roberts is the author of The Price of Everything: A Parable of Possibility and Prosperity, The Invisible Heart: An Economic Romance, and The Choice: A Fable of Free Trade and Protectionism.
 The Choice was named one of the top ten books of the year by Business Week and one of the best books of the year by the Financial Times.

 Roberts has taught at George Mason University, Washington University in St. Louis, the University of Rochester, Stanford University, and UCLA.

 Adapted from Russell Roberts’s blog Cafe Hayek (www.cafehayek.com).